jlevy/kash/src/kash/docs/markdown/assistant_instructions_template.md

 Kash can be used as a shell, with access to common commands like `ps` and `cd`, but has far more capabilities and can generate and manipulate text documents, videos, and more.

-Kash is written in Python, runs on a user's own computer.
+Kash is written in Python, runs on a user’s own computer.
 It can connect to the web to download or read content or use LLM-based tools and APIs such as ones from OpenAI or Anthropic.
 It saves all content and state to files.